slawtul/Ya_asteroids/README.md

     Graphics card: AMD Radeon RX 5700 XT

     # Using runtime inheritance
-    1. Avg ~60 FPS with 9700 objects on the screen
+    1. Avg ~60 FPS with 9900 objects on the screen
-    2. Avg ~2700 FPS with 2 objects on the screen
+    2. Avg ~3700 FPS with 3 objects on the screen

     # Without runtime inheritance
-    1. Avg ~60 FPS with ... objects on the screen
+    1. Avg ~60 FPS with 8229 objects on the screen
-    2. Avg ~...
-FPS with 2 objects on the screen
+    2. Avg ~2700 FPS with 3 objects on the screen

+    Inheritance implementation is faster.
+Maybe because of compiler optimization or my std:variant implementation sucks.